 I am willing to let them go.

-I want to open to a sense of harmony between my boss and me.
+I am willing to open to a sense of harmony between my friend and me.

 My goal is to experience a sense of peace.